What is Core Maths?

 You will have three Core Maths lessons per week during your first year of College.
 There are two external examinations in the summer, both 90 minutes long.
 Preliminary material will be released in March where real-life examples of data and information will be given to you and these are then used as the basis of questions in the examination.

 Who should do Core Maths?

-Core Maths is strongly recommended for students studying one of the following A Level subjects without A Level Mathematics:
+Core Maths is compulsory for students studying one of the following A Level subjects without A Level Mathematics: